TimonPetermann/SDR-Radar/README.md

 # SDR-Positioning-System
-SDR-Positioning-System is misleading - the origianl Idea was to implement a positioning system based on SDR radar.
+SDR-Positioning-System is misleading - the original idea was to implement a positioning system based on SDR radar.
 However, this turned out to be to complex.
 Instead, two different continuous wave radar systems were implemented using GNU radio and two Pluto SDRs.

 # FMCW